croaky/laptop/blog/articles/monorepo.md

 and run those tests continuously when we integrate our changes into the codebase.

-We also want to our Continuous Integration (CI) service to:
+We also want our Continuous Integration (CI) service to:

 * begin running the tests in < 5s after opening or editing a pull request
 * run the tests in an environment with [parity] to the production environment